-&lt;sup>494 Cf. John Paul II, First African Synod, Ecclesia in Africa; Post-Synodal Apostolic Exhortation on the Church in Africa and Its Evangelizing Towards the Year 2000; "You Shall Be My Witnesses (Acts 1:8)" (Vatican City: Libreria Editrice Vaticana, 1995); Benedict XVI, Africae Munus Post-Synodal Apostolic Exhortation on the Church in Africa in Service to Reconciliation, Justice and Peace, "You are the Salt of the Earth...
-You are the Light of the World (Matt 5:13-14)" (Vatican City: Libreria Editrice Vaticana, 2011); and the Instrumentum Laboris of the SECAM Golden Jubilee Year July 2018-July 2019, for some of the challenges and prospects facing the hierateuma in Africa.
+&lt;sup>54 Cf. John Paul II, First African Synod, Ecclesia in Africa; Post-Synodal Apostolic Exhortation on the Church in Africa and Its Evangelizing Towards the Year 2000; "You Shall Be My Witnesses (Acts 1:8)" (Vatican City: Libreria Editrice Vaticana, 1995); Benedict XVI, Africae Munus Post-Synodal Apostolic Exhortation on the Church in Africa in Service to Reconciliation, Justice and Peace, "You are the Salt of the Earth...You are the Light of the World (Matt 5:13-14)" (Vatican City: Libreria Editrice Vaticana, 2011); and the Instrumentum Laboris of the SECAM Golden Jubilee Year July 2018-July 2019, for some of the challenges and prospects facing the hierateuma in Africa.

-peace.
-In fact, to be more precise, "spiritual sacrifices" for African Christians means worshiping God in spirit and in truth.
-For the church in Africa, it is a voluntary imitation of the sacrificial offering of Christ as a Suffering Servant to all.
-Even though the offering of spiritual sacrifices is the personal act of every Christian, it is communal in nature, as is the priesthood itself.
+though the offering of spiritual sacrifices is the personal act of every Christian, it is communal in nature, as is the priesthood itself.

 This communal sense of sacrifice amplifies the already familiar practice of ubuntu ("I am because you are") in Africa.
-In sum, 1 Peter's theology of the royal priesthood based on Exodus 19:6 invites the hierateuma in Africa to vigorously engage in proclaiming the good deeds of our Lord to the ends of the world: "you are a chosen race, a royal priesthood, a holy nation, God's own people, in order that you may proclaim the mighty acts of him who called you out of darkness into his marvelous light" (1 Pet 2:9; cf. Exod 19:6).
+In sum, 1 Peter's theology of the royal priesthood based on Exodus 19:6 invites the hierateuma in Africa to vigorously engage in proclaiming the good deeds of our Lord to the ends of the world: "you are a chosen race, a royal priesthood, a holy nation, God's own people, in order that you may proclaim the mighty acts of him who called you out of darkness into his marvelous light" (1 Peter 2:9; cf. Exodus 19:6).
 The church in Africa is called to become an agent of evangelization that witnesses the gospel to everyone, poor and rich alike, irrespective of gender, culture, tribe, sociopolitical class, or geographical boundaries.